libsl3

 It can be directly used, but it has also a virtual destructor and can be used as a base class.

-The types in libsl3 are those which are available in
+The types in libsl3 are those which are available in datatypes as sqlite does.

 since a database value can also be NULL there is a type for it.